xinfushe/An-Experiment-On-Predicting-Cryptocurrency-Prices-With-LSTM/README.md

 In this experiment I build an LSTM network in order to predict the price of Bitcoin based on scenario described at [1] and [3].

 ## Data
+The data about Bitcoin was extracted from [coinmarketcap.com](https://coinmarketcap.com/).
 The training data consists of **multiple multivariate time series** with "day" as the time unit that start from **2013-12-27** to **2017-09-24**.
 The testing data has the same data schema as the training data and start from **2017-09-25** to **2017-11-27**.
 Finally, the model was blind tested using data from **2017-11-29** to **2017-12-06**.